apache/cordova-plugin-contacts/doc/index.md

 - Firefox OS
 - iOS
 - Windows Phone 7 and 8
-- Windows 8 ( read-only support, search requires user interaction, contactFields are ignored, only contactFindOptions.multiple is used )
+- Windows 8 ( read-only support, search requires user interaction, contactFields are ignored, only contactFindOptions.multiple is used to enable the user to select 1 or many contacts. )

 ### Example